dotnet/iot/README.md

 This project has adopted the code of conduct defined by the [Contributor Covenant](https://contributor-covenant.org/) to clarify expected behavior in our community.
 For more information, see the [.NET Foundation Code of Conduct](https://www.dotnetfoundation.org/code-of-conduct).

-# Contributing

-Please contribute.
-We are primarily interested in the following:

-* Improving quality and capability of the drivers for supported boards.
-* Implementations for additional boards.
-* [.NET device bindings](src/devices) for a wide variety of sensors, chips, displays and other components.
-* Request a device binding or protocol that you need for your project ([file an issue](https://github.com/dotnet/iot/issues)).
-* Links to blog posts or tweets that showcase .NET Core being used for great IoT scenarios ([file an issue](https://github.com/dotnet/iot/issues)).

 # License